 It is also important to note that an automatic stay cannot prevent all types of wage garnishment.
 Student loans, child support, and alimony or spousal support won’t be discharged.

 If you’re experiencing utility disconnections, multiple wage garnishments, eviction, auto repossession, or house foreclosure, then you might want to consider filing for bankruptcy as a form of debt relief.
 Our competent and experienced bankruptcy lawyers in Portland, Oregon, can help you decide what type of bankruptcy is best for your situation.
-Don’t hesitate to call our Portland bankruptcy law office to schedule an initial consultation today.
+Don’t hesitate to call our Portland bankruptcy law office to schedule an initial case evaluation today.

 Struggling with Debt?